AdobeDocs/experience-manager-65.en/help/assets/managing-image-presets.md

 >
 >In Dynamic Media - Scene7 mode, image presets are supported for image assets only.

 You could create two image presets: one with 500 x 500 pixels for desktop version and 150 x 150 pixels for the mobile version.
 You create two Image Presets, one called `Enlarge` to display images at 500x500 pixels and one called `Thumbnail` to display images at 150 x 150 pixels.
-To deliver images at the `Enlarge` and `Thumbnail` size, AEM looks up the definition of the Enlarge Image Preset and Thumbnail Image Preset.
-Then AEM dynamically generates an image at the size and formatting specifications of each Image Preset.
+To deliver images at the `Enlarge` and `Thumbnail` size, Experience Manager looks up the definition of the Enlarge Image Preset and Thumbnail Image Preset.
+Then Experience Manager dynamically generates an image at the size and formatting specifications of each Image Preset.

 Images that are reduced in size when they are delivered dynamically can lose sharpness and detail.
 For this reason, each Image Preset contains formatting controls for optimizing an image when it is delivered at a particular size.
 These controls make sure that your images are sharp and clear when they are delivered to your web site or application.